IMF: Prolonged high inflation dims outlook for world economy

 The IMF, a 190-country lending organization, is forecasting 7% global inflation this year, down from 8.7% in 2022 but up from its January forecast of 6.6% for 2023.

+“Inflation is much stickier than anticipated even a few months ago,’’ Gourinchas wrote in the IMF's latest World Economic Outlook.

-Persistently high inflation will likely force the Federal Reserve and other central banks to keep raising rates and to keep them at or near a peak longer to combat surging prices.
+Persistently high inflation is expected to force the Federal Reserve and other central banks to keep raising rates and to keep them at or near a peak longer to combat surging prices.
 Those ever-higher borrowing costs are expected to weaken economic growth and potentially destabilize banks that had come to rely on historically low rates.

 Already, Gourinchas warned, higher rates are “starting to have serious side effects for the financial sector.’’